mkellerressel/introtodeeplearning/README.md

 ## License
-All code in this repository is copyright 2023 [MIT 6.S191 Introduction to Deep Learning](http://introtodeeplearning.com).
-All Rights Reserved.
-Some modifictions made by Martin Keller-Ressel

 Licensed under the MIT License.
 You may not use this file except in compliance with the License.
 Use and/or modification of this code outside of 6.S191 must reference:

 > © MIT 6.S191: Introduction to Deep Learning